romnn/ldap-manager/README.md

 #### TODO

 - v2

-  - split into more files
+  - add integration test with harbor
+  - test the grpc and http servers as well
+  - refactor to use manual ldap search only where necessary
+  - fix the frontend
+  - add tests for each file in pkg
   - decide what goes into pkg and what goes into internal
-  - get rid of the password hashing mess
   - fix the docker container
-  - use an interface for the main functions of the manager
+  - use an interface for the main functions of the manager in GRPC server
   - fix nil pointer errors
   - point out that the goal is user management only

-  - add pagination
   - documentation
-  - Fix flaky tests using fuzzy testing and check slappasswd source
-  - Implement missing password hashing algorithms
-  - Embed crypt(3) as vendored?

 - nice to have

   - Implement CLI interface